Philadelphia Mint: Third building (1901–1969)

 constructed under James Knox Taylor.
-It was a block from the United States Smelting Company that was at Broad and Spring Garden Streets.
-In one year alone, the mint produced 501 million coins (5/7 of the U.S. currency minted), as well as 90 million coins for foreign countries.
+In one year alone, the mint produced 501 million coins (5/7 of the U.S. currency minted), and 90 million coins for foreign countries.

 A massive structure nearly a full city block, it was an instant landmark, characterized by a Roman temple facade.
 Visitors enjoyed seven themed glass mosaics designed by Louis C. Tiffany in a gold-backed vaulted ceiling.
 The mosaics depicted ancient Roman coinmaking methods.
 This mint still stands intact, and much of the interior is intact, as well.
 It was acquired by the Community College of Philadelphia in 1971 which retains a gallery in tribute to its history.